 What to Ask Your Doctor about Stage III Melanoma

 When your doctor tells you that you have cancer, it can often be overwhelming.
-However, it is important to use the time when you are with your doctor to learn as much about your cancer as you can, so that you can gain control of your diagnosis.
+However, it is important to use the time when you are with your doctor to learn as much about your cancer as you can.

-After a physician tells a patient that they have melanoma the doctor will often explain a number of important details specific to that patient’s diagnosis.
+Your doctor will provide you some important information about your diagnosis.
 It is often helpful to bring a friend or family member with you.
-Friends can lend moral support and help you by asking questions, taking notes and helping you understand what your doctor has said.
+Friends can lend moral support and help you by asking questions, and help you understand what your doctor has said.

 The following questions relate to some of the most important aspects of a melanoma diagnosis and can serve as a guide to help you focus on what questions to ask your doctor.